For-hire Motor Carrier Freight Services Price Index (FHMCFSPI)

 The purpose of this survey is to collect and compile data to measure the monthly change in the movement of the price for for-hire motor carrier freight services.
 These prices are combined and chained to form a price index.
 The estimates are produced on a quarterly basis.

-The for-hire motor carrier freight industry is a vital part of the Canadian economy and the services that the businesses provide is crucial for an effective and efficient flow of goods.
-The For-hire Motor Carrier Freight Services Price Report survey collects prices of service/shipment transactions which are essential to the creation of a price index for this sector.
+The for-hire motor carrier freight industry is a vital part of the Canadian economy and the services that businesses provide are crucial for an effective and efficient flow of goods.
+The For-hire Motor Carrier Freight Services Price Report survey collects transaction prices of shipments which are essential to the creation of a price index for this sector.
 The index measures the movement of prices for the services that are provided by the trucking industry.

 The For-hire Motor Carrier Freight Services Price Index (FHMCFSPI) can be used by businesses to measure their performance against industry standards, to plan marketing strategies or to prepare business plans for investors.
 Governments use index data to develop national and regional economic policies and to develop programs to promote domestic and international competitiveness.
 The data are also used by trade associations, business analysts and investors to study the economic performance and characteristics of the industry.

-The index data provides a better deflator for Statistic Canada's System of National Accounts for this sector of the economy.
+The index data provides a better deflator for Statistic Canada's System of Macroeconomic Accounts for this sector of the economy.

 These indexes are a part of the Services Producer Price Index program (SPPI) at Statistics Canada.

-Collection period: Collection begins the last week of the quarter and continues until the end of the second month of the following quarter.
+Collection period: Collection begins the last week of the quarter and continues until the beginning of the second month of the following quarter.